 Hobbies to the rescue!

 I have tried many of the hobbies and have found very few I don’t like.
 In fact, there are many more I would like to learn.
+(Want to find out about more choices for hobbies?
+I have put together a list of hobbies ideas you can read about HERE.)

 You can learn many new skills and hobbies taking bite-size inexpensive courses through Udemy.

+Often times when you start a new hobby you search for tutorials.
 I have researched and put together a list of some of the BEST BEGINNER HOBBY TUTORIALS.
 I created a PDF with links to all of these tutorials.
 Click the button below to get access to download this FREEBIE!